crusher-dev/documentation/docs/reference/api/rest.md

 description: REST API reference documentation.
 ---

-The QuestDB REST API is based on standard HTTP features and is understood by off-the-shelf HTTP clients.
-It provides a simple way to interact with QuestDB and is compatible with most programming languages.
+The Crusher REST API is based on standard HTTP features and is understood by off-the-shelf HTTP clients.
+It provides a simple way to interact with Crusher and is compatible with most programming languages.
 API functions are fully keyed on the URL and they use query parameters as their arguments.